JeffGiroux/f5_terraform/GCP/Standalone/README.md

   - The BIG-IP instance will then use the secret name and the service account's token to query Google Metadata API and dynamically retrieve the password for device onboarding.
 - This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) extension is also downloaded and can be configured to point to Google Cloud Monitoring (old name StackDriver).
 - Files
-  - appserver.tf - resources for backend web server running DVWA
-  - bigip.tf - resources for BIG-IP, NICs, public IPs, network security group
+  - bigip.tf - resources for BIG-IP, NICs, public IPs
-  - main.tf - resources for provider, versions, resource group
+  - main.tf - resources for provider, versions
-  - network.tf - resources for VNET and subnets
-  - onboard.tpl - onboarding script which is run by commandToExecute (user data).
+  - onboard.tpl - onboarding script which is run by startup-script (user data).
 It will be copied to **startup-script=*path-to-file*** upon bootup.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
   - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes.
   - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more.
   - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more.